caiovaccaro/Wordpress-CheesecakePostTypes/docs/input_classes.md

 - InputLoopMultiselect

-The major difference between using Input Classes separately is that you can define the 'context' option which will define the prefix of your input id and name.
+The major difference between using Input Classes separately is that you can define the 'context' option(if not it will be 'cheescake') which will define the prefix of your input id and name.
 When used to create a metabox the prefix is always the post type identifier.

 See the [Input Options Reference](input_options.md) for more details about the options of each input type.